compgenomicslab/TreeProfiler/README.md

 Properties' layout arguments:
   Prop layout parameters

-  --BinaryLayout BINARYLAYOUT
+  --binary_layout BINARYLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be plot as BinaryLayout --RevBinaryLayout REVBINARYLAYOUT
+                        need to be plot as binary_layout --revbinary_layout REVBINARYLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be plot as RevBinaryLayout --ColorbranchLayout COLORBRANCHLAYOUT
+                        need to be plot as revbinary_layout --colorbranch_layout COLORBRANCHLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be plot as Textlayouts --LabelLayout LABELLAYOUT
+                        need to be plot as Textlayouts --label_layout LABELLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be plot as LabelLayout --RectangularLayout RECTANGULARLAYOUT
+                        need to be plot as label_layout --rectangular_layout RECTANGULARLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be plot as RectangularLayout --HeatmapLayout HEATMAPLAYOUT
+                        need to be plot as rectangular_layout --heatmap_layout HEATMAPLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be read as HeatmapLayout --BarplotLayout BARPLOTLAYOUT
+                        need to be read as heatmap_layout --barplot_layout BARPLOTLAYOUT
                         <col1,col2> names, column index or index range of columns which
-                        need to be read as BarplotLayouts --TaxonLayout         activate TaxonLayout
+                        need to be read as barplot_layouts --taxon_layout         activate taxon_layout

 Output arguments:
   Output parameters